Understanding Capital Allowances

 Research and Development

 R&D tax credits were introduced for Small and Medium Sized Enterprises (SMEs) in 2000 and for large companies in 2002.
-R&D credits are a CT relief that was introduced to encourage innovation and enterprise within the UK economy.
-SMEs can claim R&D tax credits of 186% (2022-23: 230%).
+R&D credits are a CT relief which were introduced to encourage innovation and enterprise within the UK economy.
+SMEs can claim R&D tax credits of 186%.

-A new R&D Intensive SME payable credit was introduced in April 2023 at a rate of 14.5%.
+A new R&D Intensive SME payable credit was introduced from April 2023 at a rate of 14.5%.

-The relief is available to loss-making companies where qualifying R&D expenditure makes up at least 40% of total expenditure.
-These eligible loss-making companies will be able to claim £27 from HMRC for every £100 of R&D investment, instead of £18.60 for non-R&D intensive loss-makers.
+The relief is available to loss-making companies where qualifying R&D expenditure makes up at least 30% of total expenditure.

 Structures and buildings allowance (SBA)